 - Use italics only when appropriate in formatting or to emphasize a word.

-- Avoid biased language.
+- Avoid biased or non-inclusive language.

 - Use appropriate APA level headings.